-INFORMATION REQUEST RESPONSE FORM
+INFORMATION REQUEST RESPONSE FORMAT

-Date:

-To: Chairman, Defense Nuclear Facilities Safety Board

-From: Department Point of Contact (Print/Signature)

-Subject: Board Information Request

-Reference: Information Request Form, dated

-The above-referenced Information Request Form provided a list of information requested from the Department of Energy by the Board or its staff.
-The requested information is forwarded except as noted below (can be handwritten).

-- a.
-The following requested items contain UCNI (list item numbers from referenced Information Request Form). - b.
-Item numbers of information to be provided at a later date (list item numbers from referenced Information Request Form, reasons for delay, and expected delivery date). - c.
-The following requested items are classified "Confidential" or higher.
-They will not be forwarded until confirmed by the Board Program Manager (list item numbers from referenced Information Request Form).
+Date: То: Chairman, Defense Nuclear Facilities Safety Board From: Department of Energy Point of Contact (Print/Signature) Subject: Board Information Request Reference: Gerence: Information Request, dated Department eferenced Information Request provided a list of information requested from the of Energy by the Board or its staff.
+The requested information is forwarded except as (can be handwritten).
+They wi owing requested items contain classified information or sensitive unclassified information.
+Il not be forwarded until a need-to-know is confirmed by the Board Technical Director.
+In numbers from referenced Information Request) mbers of information to be provided at a later date. (list item numbers from referenced ation Request, reasons for delay, and expected delivery date) Comments o r amplifying information.
+If you have any questions, please contact. (list name and phone number)

-Comments or amplifying information.

-If you have any questions, please contact (list name and phone number).